JVital2013/vitality-goes/docs/scripts.md

 night_map=/path/to/sanchez/Resources/world.lights.3x10848x5424.jpg
 ```

-The script currently creates 3 things: GOES-16 false color images, GOES-17 false color images, and composites of GOES-16 and 17.
+The script currently creates 4 things: GOES-16, GOES-17, and GOES-18 false color images, along with composites of GOES-16 and 17/18.
 The script will also do any "back" renders that it may have missed due to the script being disabled, failing to run, or other issues.
-This script will need updated once GOES-18 takes the GOES West spot.

 When done, enable the Sanchez sections in your [abi.ini config file](config.md#abiini-mesoini-and-l2ini) to display your fancy new renders.

+**Note:** As of this writing, Sanchez does not support GOES-18 out-of-the-box.
+To fix the issue, replace `Resources\Satellites.json` with [extra/Satellites.json](/extra/Satellites.json) in this repo.

 ### Cleanup-EmwinText.sh
 * *Additional required system packages: `zip`*